 On October 3, 2027, I will have gone twenty years without a drink.
 I look forward to celebrating that anniversary with a round of shots.
 I kid!
 Well, about the shots, at least.
 About the temperance, not so much.
 I guess since I write under an alias, I really put the “anonymous” in Alcoholics Anonymous.

-It is sometimes difficult to see this illness portrayed on screen.
+It is sometimes difficult for me to see this illness portrayed on screen.
 Sometimes elements of how it is portrayed feels uncannily close to my own experience.
 Other times, it is handled broadly and awkwardly.
-This is a subject perfect for melodrama, which is the least appropriate manner in which it should be handled.
+This is a natural subject for melodrama, which is the least appropriate manner in which it should be handled.

 George Nader is largely believable as a perpetually soused newspaper reporter in 1957’s Appointment with a Shadow.
 At least, he is awfully sweaty, which is half of such a performance right there.